-- 5.4.1 The Progression Board meets twice a semester (after the examination boards, and before registration). - 5.4.2 The Progression Board's responsibilities are: - a) To discuss students' progress and allow them a fair and unbiased hearing; - b) To ensure that the agreed upon decisions are implemented; - c) To stop the registration of students who did not make any progress within an academic year and advise them to withdraw from the College or consider changing their programme of study. - 5.4.3 Students who do not pass 50% of the registered modules in an academic year will be referred to the Progression Board after the Examination Boards. - 5.4.4 If you are a Progression Board student, you will be blocked from registration until you meet the board. - 5.4.5 The Progression Board: - a) will discuss all the academic issues with individual students relating to their performance; - b) will produce an agreed plan of action for a student to follow; - c) will try to ensure that the student raises his or her level of performance and successfully completes the programme they are studying. - 5.4.6 Progression Board students will sign an undertaking to improve their performance.
+- 5.3.1 The Progression Board meets twice a semester (after the examination boards, and before registration). - 5.3.2 The Progression Board's responsibilities are: - a) To discuss students' progress and allow them a fair and unbiased hearing; - b) To ensure that the agreed upon decisions are implemented; - c) To stop the registration of students who did not make any progress within an academic year and advise them to withdraw from the College or consider changing their programme of study. - 5.3.3 Students who have 50% or more referrals during the semester will be classified as AC Academic Counselling and will be dealt with at the faculty level. - 5.3.4 Students who fail 50% or more of the registered modules in a semester, they will be on probation.
+The will be dealt with at the faculty level as well.
+Students at this level will be warned by the faculty. - 5.3.5 Students who do not pass 50% of the registered modules in an academic year will be referred to the Progression Board after the Examination Boards. - 5.3.6 If you are on the above categories (academic counselling, on probation or Progression Board student), you will be blocked from registration until you meet the board.

+- 5.3.7 The Progression Board and the faculty: - a) will discuss all the academic issues with individual students relating to their performance; - b) will produce an agreed plan of action for a student to follow; - c) will try to ensure that the student raises his or her level of performance and successfully completes the programme they are studying. - 5.3.8 Progression Board, Academic Counselling, and Students on Probation will sign an undertaking to improve their performance.
 Their performance and attendance will be monitored throughout the semester.

-5.5 AWARDING THE DEGREE (CLASSIFICATION)
+5.4 AWARDING THE DEGREE (CLASSIFICATION)